Jbleezy/BO2-Reimagined/README.md

 * Upgraded: changed default attachment from Reflex Sight to EOTech Sight

 ### SCAR-H
+* Added to the Mystery Box on all maps
 * Upgraded: changed default attachment from Reflex Sight to None

 ### SMR